-An employee shall be reimbursed for using his/her personal vehicle in the performance of his/her duties when so authorized in accordance with LAAC Section 4.230 (Reimbursement).
+An employee shall be reimbursed for using their personal vehicle in the performance of their duties when so authorized in accordance with LAAC Section 4.230 (Reimbursement).

 ARTICLE 4.14 MARKSMANSHIP BONUS

 A. Unit members shall be eligible for a marksmanship distinction and bonus after meeting the criteria established by the Port Police Division in accordance with the following table.